4 Storage Ideas to Organize Your Kid's Toys

-We just finished organizing my daughter’s new bedroom after switching her to a “big girl bed” and the hardest part about kid’s rooms, is the toys.
+We just finished organizing my daughter’s new bedroom after switching her to a “big girl bed” and the hardest part about kid’s rooms is toy organization.
 The number of toys to sort and organize can be a little overwhelming.

 While we don’t think kids should have too many toys, grandparents love to spoil their grandchildren.
 We tend to have a new toy show up at our house every time a grandparent visit happens.
 So, we try to cycle out the old toys to allow the new toys to take their place.

 My favorite toys are single use toys.
-These can include bubbles, chalk, crayons and coloring books, Play Doh, etc. Once these toys have been used up, you can simply throw them away.
+These can include bubbles, chalk, crayons, coloring books, Play Doh, etc. Once these toys have been used up, you can simply throw them away.

-Summer toys we try to store in the basement or the shed in the winter and winter toys, we do the same in the summer.
-Even though this works great, this still left plenty of year-round toys forming large piles in our living room and the children’s rooms.
+We also love to do a toy rotation for the toys to each season.
+Summer toys we try to store in storage containers in the basement or the shed in the winter, and winter toys, we do the same in the summer.
+Even though this works great, this still leaves plenty of year-round toys forming large piles in our living room and the children’s rooms.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.